LLMCRIT: Teaching Large Language Models to Use Criteria: Results

 \subsection{Validity and Contextualization}

 Our study begins by examining LLMs' capabilities in generating valid and contextual feedback texts for given examples.
-Specifically, we calculate the percentage of feedback texts that are valid and the percentage of valid feedback texts that are contextual.
+Specifically, we calculate the percentage of feedback texts that are valid and the percentage of valid texts that are contextual.
 The detailed results are in Appendix Tab.~\ref{tab:validity_context}.
-Our key findings are as follows: (i) Regardless of the teaching strategy, \textbf{these LLMs almost always generate valid feedback texts}, demonstrating their strong instruction-following and in-context learning capabilities. (ii) \textbf{Including demonstrations can potentially distract models}, leading them to write feedback for the input text of a demonstration, which can sometimes reduce the overall contextualization of the generated feedback texts.
-This risk is particularly high when the demonstrations are lengthy, such as in the introduction task.
+Our key findings are as follows: (i) Regardless of the strategy used to generate the feedback, \textbf{these LLMs almost always generate valid feedback}, demonstrating their strong instruction-following and in-context learning capability. (ii) \textbf{The inclusion of demonstrations comes with the risk of distracting models} into writing feedback to the input text of a demonstration, sometimes resulting in a lower overall contextualization of the generated feedback.
+This is especially true if the demonstrations are long (e.g., introduction task).